 It causes the muscles in the airways to tighten, and the lining of the airway to become swollen and inflamed, producing sticky mucous.
-These changes cause the airways to become narrow, making it difficult to breathe and can lead to coughing, wheezing and shortness of breath.
+These changes cause the airways to become narrow, making it difficult to breathe, and can lead to coughing, wheezing, shortness of breath and chest tightness.

 Asthma is one of the most common reasons that children visit doctors, miss days at school or are admitted to hospital.
 In fact, it is estimated that around one in ten Australian children have asthma.
 If your child’s asthma is well managed, they should be able to lead a healthy, active life.

 The reason some children develop asthma is not fully understood, but risk factors include:

 - family members with asthma, eczema or hay fever – potential genetic factors